 Single-Family New Construction Program

-The Iowa Economic Development Authority awarded the City funds to provide acquisition assistance to 31 homes in Iowa City.
-25 homes have been sold to date.
-The City is offering down payment assistance of up to 25% of the purchase price of the selected homes to income qualified homebuyers.
+Good news!
+The Iowa Economic Development Authority awarded the City funds to provide acquisition assistance to 33 homes in Iowa City.
+The City is offering down payment assistance of up to 22.5 percent of the purchase price of the selected homes to income qualified homebuyers.
 Please see the Builders and Home Designs link to view the homes.

-Information about the available Round 3 homes can be obtained from the participating builder, Iowa City Community Development staff or online – view the Builders and Home Designs link.
+Information about the available three-bedroom Round 4 homes can be obtained from the participating builder, Iowa City Community Development staff or online – view the Builders and Home Designs link.

 WHAT ARE THE RULES?